 From a dualistic perspective, we are either sick or we are healthy.
 So we look at our neurotic tendencies as though they are exclusively the sickness.
 True as that may be, it’s equally true that they come from, and lead us toward, health.
 If we can approach everything we think and feel with this view, it will benefit us far more.

 Dealing with Duality

 Duality is the cause of all our tensions and confusions, our suffering and our fear.
-In duality, everything is split in half.
-One half is then judged as good and desirable, while the other half is seen as bad and unwanted.
+In duality, we split everything in half.
+We then judge one half as good and desirable, while we see the other half as bad and unwanted.
 But this way of seeing and experiencing the world is not right.